-Brian is the Founder & Chief Advancement Officer of Bernie’s Book Bank.
-He established Bernie’s Book Bank in 2009 to empower children to read their way to a better life in memory of his father, Dr. Bernard P. Floriani.
+Brian is the Founder of Bernie’s Book Bank.
+He established Bernie’s Book Bank in 2009 to empower children to through book ownership in memory of his father, Dr. Bernard P. Floriani.

 Brian was a lead instructor for Golf Digest Schools in Lake Tahoe and West Palm Beach when he abruptly left his job to become a reading paraprofessional.
 The sudden death of his father, a self-made man who attributed his success to access to books, inspired him to do something different with his life.